 The entire collection is open for research use.

 The The Dick Connor Papers are the physical property of Regis University Libraries.
 Permission to publish photgraphs of the collection must be obtained in writing from an officer of the Regis University Libraries.

 11 cartons, 2 oversize folios.

 All materials in Archives & Special Collections can be found on the 4th floor of Dayton Memorial Library, Room 401.
 All researchers are welcome; an appointment is advised.
 To ensure access to the Archives and Special Collections, contact Elizabeth Cook for an appointment.

 The focus of these papers is the career of Dick Connor as a sports writer.

 There is an extensive collection of newspaper clippings of his columns from 1965-1992.
 Most of the clippings are from the Rocky Mountain News, or, the Denver Post, although there are a few clippings from other papers as well, such as, the newspapers he wrote for while in the Air Force in the mid 1950s.
 There are also copies of magazine articles written by Connor, manuscript drafts of short stories he wrote early in his life, as well as the printouts for a book he ghostwrote on Dan Reeves, as well as the printout drafts of some of his columns.

 His wife, Mary Kay Connor, wrote a book about Connor featuring the columns by which he was known.
 Her book, its publicity, and the columns she reviewed are part of the manuscript series.

+A few video cassettes are included in the collection of interviews of Connors.
 There are a small number of photocopies of photographs from Connor’s boyhood through adult life, lent by the Connor family for an exhibit.
 Digitized copies of the original photographs are also available.